Victor Letsoalo

-Sepana Victor Letsoalo (born 1 April 1993) is a South African soccer player who plays as a forward for South African Premier Division side Sekhukhune United and South African national team.
+Sepana Victor Letsoalo (born 1 April 1993) is a South African soccer player who plays as a forward for South African Premier Division side TS Galaxy and South African national team.

 Club career

-He signed for Bloemfontein Celtic from Baroka in 2017.
+Born in Cape Town, Letsoalo signed for Bloemfontein Celtic from Baroka in 2017.

+He moved on to AmaZulu in the summer of 2023.

 International career

 He made his debut for South Africa national soccer team on 13 July 2021 in a 2021 COSAFA Cup game against Lesotho and scored a hat-trick in a 4–0 victory, becoming the first South African player to score three times on his national team debut.
 He scored one more goal in the semi-final against Mozambique as South Africa won the tournament and he became the top goal scorer with 4 goals.